bedatadriven/renjin-website/_posts/2016-01-31-introducing-gcc-bridge.md

 ![High level Overview of GCC and GCC-Bridge](/assets/img/renjin-gcc.svg)

-Note that we're not compiling to the Java <em>language</em>.
-Like Scala or Clojure, we're targeting the Java <em>Virtual Machine</em>, the virtual machine original designed for Java but that has its own standard instruction set.
+Note that we're not compiling to the Java *language*.
+Like Scala or Clojure, we're targeting the Java *Virtual Machine*, the virtual machine original designed for Java but that has its own standard instruction set.